UKCloud/documentation/articles/openstack/ostack-sco.md

 Customers with requirements beyond these limits can raise a service request via [My Calls](https://portal.skyscapecloud.com/support/ivanti) to have these limits per project considered for raising.

+## Block Storage Volume Limits

+Due to a current constraint within the OpenStack project, a maximum total of 25 block storage volumes (Tier1 or Tier 2) can be attached to each OpenStack instance.

 ## Platform Operation Request Limits

 Although designed to be a large-scale cloud platform, we strongly advise that when performing operations/requests against UKCloud for OpenStack you perform these actions in batches of no more than 30 (for example, only creating batches of up to 30 new instances in a single request).
 Additional requests can then be made to the platform for subsequent batches.